Akshata3534/AkshataQualitykiosk/README.md

 # AkshataQualitykiosk
-This is sample repository created by Akshata
+This is sample repository created by Akshata for Qgineer training